 6. Add Style to The Layout

 Other than that, insert some extra graphic elements to provide the infographic’s compositions some visual interest and rhythm.
 Another thing you can do is incorporate icons for reinforcing vital concepts from the infographic’s text.
-Keep the style, size and color consistent, and use additional background shapes to keep things together.
+Keep the style, size, and color consistency, and use additional background shapes to keep things together.
 However, make sure to align the repeated elements while you’re at it.

 7. Incorporate Negative Space in The Design